Benefits of Savasana

 9) Increases blood circulation:

-A relaxed body usually has increased chakras activity due to increased kundalini energy, increasing blood circulation, making you feel rejuvenated and revived.
+A relaxed body usually has increased chakra activity due to increased kundalini energy, which increases blood circulation and makes you feel rejuvenated and revived.

 10) Makes your legs stronger:

-As we all know, yoga reduces the chances of heart diseases; hence, practicing certain poses like Parvatasana (Mountain Pose) and Tadasana (Mountain Pose) can help make your legs stronger.
-Practicing this as a part of your yoga routine, therefore, enables you to be more active.
+As we all know, yoga reduces the chances of heart disease; hence, certain poses like Parvatasana (Mountain Pose) and Tadasana (Mountain Pose) can help strengthen your legs.
+Practicing these as part of your yoga routine enables you to be more active.

 11) Makes you look younger:

-We all must have heard about yogis living longer lives as they age gracefully – well, that’s because regular yoga increases the production of telomerase – an enzyme that slows down the aging process by repairing cells that make us live a healthier life, simply making us look younger.
+We all must have heard about yogis living longer lives as they age gracefully—well, that’s because regular yoga increases the production of telomerase—an enzyme that slows down the aging process by repairing cells that make us live healthier lives and simply makes us look younger.

 How to do savasana and its benefits:

 Savasana is the last asana in a series.
-It must be done with care and attention so that you can feel the difference it makes to your body and mind after practicing it.
+After practicing it, it must be done with care and attention so that you can feel the difference it makes to your body and mind.
 Savasana is also called Corpse Pose or Final Relaxation Pose.

-In this asana, the yogi lets go of all effort and become completely relaxed, softening both body and mind.
+In this asana, the yogi lets go of all effort and becomes completely relaxed, softening both body and mind.
 For beginners, keeping still for 5-7 minutes may seem like a long time.
-Still, once you become familiar with the practice and experience its benefits on your mental and physical health, you will look forward to savasana instead of rushing through it as most students do currently.
+Still, once you become familiar with the practice and experience its benefits for your mental and physical health, you will look forward to savasana instead of rushing through it as most students currently do.

 – Promotes better sleep